 Activities between the funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as due to/from other funds.
-The general fund has recorded total receivables of approximately \$27,000 which are related to the capital outlay fund for amounts paid by the general fund on behalf of the capital projects fund.
+The general fund has recorded total receivables of approximately \$6,800 which are related to the capital outlay and other governmental funds for amounts paid by the general fund on behalf of the capital projects and other governmental funds.